tinyos/tinyos-main/apps/Oscilloscope/README.txt

 Tools:

-The Java application displays readings it receives from motes running the Oscilloscope demo via a serial forwarder.
-To run it, change to the java subdirectory and type: make java net.tinyos.sf.SerialForwarder -comm serial@<serial port>:<mote>
+To display the readings from Oscilloscope motes, install the BaseStation application on a mote connected to your PC's serial port.
+Then run the Oscilloscope display application found in the java subdirectory, as
+follows:
+  cd java
+  make
+  java net.tinyos.sf.SerialForwarder -comm serial@<serial port>:<mote>
   # e.g., java net.tinyps.sf.SerialForwarder -comm serial@/dev/ttyUSB0:mica2